-- a.
-IRD Deduction for Retirement Benefits.
-"This is the most overlooked deduction." -Natalie Choate - b.
-Complication of Retirement Benefits Taxation.
-"I'll never be out of business, they keep it so complicated." - Natalie Choate - c.
-Taxpayers Getting Excused If Get Professional Advice (But It's Wrong).
+- (1) IRD Deduction for Retirement Benefits.
+"This is the most overlooked deduction."
+Natalie Choate - (2) Complication of Retirement Benefits Taxation.
+"I'll never be out of business, they keep it so complicated."
+Natalie Choate - (3) Taxpayers Getting Excused If Get Professional Advice (But It's Wrong).
 "I'm considering a new marketing plan.
 'Let us handle your rollover for you.
 You know it will get screwed up anyway.
 Let us screw it up for you, then you can get a waiver from the IRS.'
 I'm still working on that marketing plan."
-Natalie Choate - d.
-Dwelling on the Past.
-"It's no good to just look back, driving down the road and looking out the rear view window." - Dennis Belcher - e.
-Investment Advisors' Predictions.
+Natalie Choate - (4) Dwelling on the Past.
+"It's no good to just look back, driving down the road and looking out the rear view window."
+Dennis Belcher - (5) Investment Advisors' Predictions.
 "I listen to various investment advisors.
 One-third say things will get worse.
 One-third says things will go sideways.
 One-third say the market will come back strong.
-That happens to be my personal financial advisor, who has predicted three bottoms of the market since Sept 30." - Dennis Belcher - f.
-Market Meltdown.
-"I have one client with a capital gain in 2008." - Dennis Belcher - g.
-Fear of Retroactive Legislation.
+That happens to be my personal financial advisor, who has predicted three bottoms of the market since Sept 30."
+Dennis Belcher - (6) Market Meltdown.
+"I have one client with a capital gain in 2008."
+Dennis Belcher - (7) Fear of Retroactive Legislation.
 "Can Congress make changes retroactive?
 Do I have to rush out and do it last year?"
-Dennis Belcher - h.
-Time Lag in Learning About Legislation.
-"There is always at least a one day lag before I find out about it." - Pam Schneider - i.
-Sons-in Law.
-"The one thing that is heartening for attorneys to hear from clients - that will keep us in business for a long time - is 'son-in-law.'" - Dennis Belcher - j.
-Pervasive Impact of Madoff Scandal.
+Dennis Belcher - (8) Time Lag in Learning About Legislation.
+"There is always at least a one day lag before I find out about it."
+Pam Schneider - (9) Sons-in Law.
+"The one thing that is heartening for attorneys to hear from clients that will keep us in business for a long time is 'son-in-law."
+Dennis Belcher - (10) Pervasive Impact of Madoff Scandal.
 "How many in the audience personally knew someone affected by the Bernie Madoff Ponzi scheme?"
-About 20% of hands went up. - k.
-Primary Advice to Estate Planning Attorneys Regarding Madoff and Other Financial Scandals.
+About 20% of hands went up. - (11) Primary Advice to Estate Planning Attorneys Regarding Madoff and Other Financial Scandals.
 "If planners take anything away from the Heckerling Institute they should remember this: If you have anyone that had dealings with Madoff, check the statute of limitations and file whatever claims for refund you can think of to keep the statute open.
 We fear that the IRS may not come out with guidance on this until after the statute has run on 706s, 1065s, 1040s, or 1041s.
 You don't want to be calling your carrier after you miss something like this." - Dennis Belcher